-Everyone has their own unique physical literacy that contributes to their overall wellbeing.
-It determines if and how they value and choose to be involved in physical activity throughout their life.
+Everyone has their own unique Physical Literacy that contributes to their overall wellbeing.
+It affects how, why and if they participate in physical activity throughout their life.

 - reflects their context, environment, culture and world

 - is a holistic concept, involving physical, social, emotional, cognitive and spiritual dimensions.

 How does a person develop their Physical Literacy?

 A person’s Physical Literacy is the outcome of the many physical experiences they have, so is not static or linear.